RachelShalom/feed_reader/README.md

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+This is a web-based application that reads RSS feeds. that uses testing with [Jasmine](http://jasmine.github.io/)

-## Why this Project?
+## The different tests:

 Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
 This is when developers write tests first, before they ever start developing their application.
 All the tests initially fail and then they start writing application code to make these tests pass.